Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Discussion and Implication

-\textbf{Conversation structures and reply stance.} Open interaction conversations (such as those on social media) are a means to observe how the public perceives counter-speech from multiple users' perspectives.
-Thus, we analyze the follow-up replies to counter-speech and show the stances of the replies toward each type of persuasion mode.
-The results in figure~\ref{fig:sanky} show that the conversational flow of alternates between counter-speech and reply.
-Approximately 59\% of counter-speech examples received replies with against stances, especially if the examples used the emotional persuasion mode (representing about 40.7\% of the against stances, as in figure ~\ref{fig:heatmap}).
+Open interaction conversations (such as those on social media) are a means to observe how the public perceives counterspeech from multiple users' perspectives.
+Thus, we analyzed the replies to counterspeech and showed the stances of the replies toward each type of persuasion mode.
+The results in Figure~\ref{fig:sanky} show that the conversational flow alternates between the counterspeech and the type of the reply's stance.
+Approximately 59\% of counterspeech examples received replies with opposing stances, especially if the examples used the emotional persuasion mode (representing about 40.7\% of the opposing stances, as in Figure ~\ref{fig:heatmap}).
 A reply's support stance is likely to favor the reason persuasion mode, as represented in about 50.4\% of supportive replies.
-Since this study's scope is on providing a high-level comparison of the conversation interaction types and persuasion mode, possible future research might incorporate a nuanced analysis of how users perceived counter-speech by specific topic.
-Recent studies investigated the role of conversation structure in studying hate detection.
-For instance, the work by ~\citep{Yi2023-lz} surveys session-based cyberbullying and discusses the structure of social media conversations to construct a cyberbullying dataset.
-In our study shows an empirical investigation that paves the way for future consideration of reply of counter-speech to enhance the interpretation of the counter-speech effective factors.
-The size of the open (single-turn) has its limitations in this study.
-We further justify the results using the significant test of comparison to validate the interpretation of comparison between the generated counter and human counter, figure ~\ref{tab:significant_generative}.
-Further, the consistency pattern with most of the multi-turn model behavior in the classification of hate speech and counter-hate alleviates the cost of the limited size of open (single-turn) data in this study.
+Since this study's scope is to provide a high-level comparison of the conversation interaction types and persuasion mode, possible future research may incorporate a nuanced analysis of how users perceive counterspeech by a specific topic.
+Recent studies have investigated the role of conversation structure while studying hate detection.
+For instance, the work by ~\citep{Yi2023-lz} surveyed session-based cyberbullying and discussed the structure of social media conversations to construct a cyberbullying dataset.
+Our study shows an empirical investigation that paves the way for future consideration of replies to counterspeech to enhance the interpretation of counterspeech effective factors.
+The size of the open interaction has its limitations in this study.
+Moreover, we justified the results using chi-squared $X^2$ significant test to validate the interpretation of the comparison between machine-generated and human-authored counterspeech (Table ~\ref{tab:significant_generative}).